- Written by Dr.Mehmet Demircioglu

 It may also be useful when a patient wants to soften a dense low zone before a later repair plan.
 Even then, the desired future hairline should be mapped first.
 Removing too much from the wrong place can make the next repair more difficult.

 Laser needs caution when the patient has light blond, gray, red, or very fine transplanted hair because many devices target dark pigment more effectively.
-It also needs caution if the hairline edge needs millimeter level selection, if the skin is bumpy, if graft direction is wrong, or if old scarring is already visible.
+It also needs caution if the hairline edge needs selection of individual grafts, if the skin is bumpy, if graft direction is wrong, or if old scarring is already visible.

 Patients with raised or bumpy hairline texture may need the skin itself reviewed before more treatment is added.
 Patients with wrong hair direction after transplant need a plan that addresses angle, because laser does not correct the angle of a remaining hair.